 Species Available in 8 1/8″ width:

 Purparket 7.9″ Wide with 5/8″ Thickness in Random Length:

-Purparket specializes in European White Oak and they are famous for their exclusive ceramic-bead infused oil finish.
-Basically, this is a no-maintenance oil finish with nanotechnology.
+Purparket specializes in European White Oak, and they are famous for their exclusive ceramic-bead infused oil finish.
+This is a no-maintenance oil finish with nanotechnology.
 Purparket hardwood flooring is produced in Croatia and finished in Canada.

 Ideal for Large Spaces

-Wide plank flooring provides depth especially in big spaces, creating an open look.
-They’re ideal for open concept spaces and they’re designed for an aesthetically harmonious integrated experience.
+Wide plank flooring provides depth, especially in big spaces, creating an open look.
+They’re ideal for open-concept spaces and designed for an aesthetically harmonious integrated experience.
 Wider width means fewer seams when installed.

 Frequently Asked Questions:

 Are wide plank wood floors more expensive?